puckh/superTypeahead/README.md

 # superTypeahead
-A directive for a 'super' Angular Typeahead that uses a dot sign.
+A custom directive for a 'super' Angular Typeahead that uses a dot sign for two user inputs.

 Check this Plunk to see it in action: